zaiquiriw/ml-portfolio/README.md

 ### 2: Linear Models
 Well this was hard!
 Work on linear regression can be found [here](https://github.com/zaiquiriw/ml-portfolio/blob/main/linear-models/Regression.pdf) and linear classification can be found [here](https://github.com/zaiquiriw/ml-portfolio/blob/main/linear-models/Classification.pdf)!

+### 3. Building Algorithms from Scratch
+Instead of just messing around with logistic regression and naive bayes, we build it from scratch.
+A blurb about the work can be found [here](https://github.com/zaiquiriw/ml-portfolio/blob/main/algo-from-scratch/documentation.pdf)